Andrew Krakouer: AFL return

 On 7 October 2010, Collingwood signed Krakouer.
-The newly established Gold Coast Suns agreed to pre-list him as one of its ten uncontracted players, and then immediately trade him (along with John Ceglar, and a draft pick from each of the fourth, fifth and sixth rounds) to Collingwood in exchange for its first round selection in the 2010 AFL Draft (pick number 25 overall).
+The newly established Gold Coast Suns agreed to pre-list him as one of its ten uncontracted players, and then immediately trade him (along with Jon Ceglar, and a draft pick from each of the fourth, fifth and sixth rounds) to Collingwood in exchange for its first round selection in the 2010 AFL draft (pick number 25 overall).
 Krakouer was unable to join his new teammates on the club's pre-season training camp in Arizona, as his prior conviction meant he was denied entry to the United States.

 Krakouer kicked 35 goals in 23 games in his first season with Collingwood and finished 2nd in the Collingwood goal kicking (behind Travis Cloke - 69 goals), including three goals in the 2011 Grand Final loss to Geelong.
 He won the 2011 AFL Mark of the Year, receiving the Alex Jesaulenko Medal and a $10,000 cash prize from Hungry Jack's, for his mark in Round 9 against the Adelaide Crows at Etihad Stadium.

-Krakouer ruptured his anterior cruciate ligament in a pre-season practice match in February 2012, however he returned to AFL later in the 2012 season for the final home and away match against Essendon (kicking 1 goal) and the following week he kicked 4 goals in Collingwood's 38-point loss to the Hawthorn Football Club in the Qualifying Final at the MCG.
+Krakouer ruptured his anterior cruciate ligament in a pre-season practice match in February 2012; however, he returned to AFL later in the 2012 season for the final home and away match against Essendon (kicking 1 goal) and the following week he kicked four goals in Collingwood's 38-point loss to the Hawthorn Football Club in the Qualifying Final at the MCG.

 In early 2012, Krakouer changed his guernsey number to the number three after John McCarthy was delisted.
 His father, Jim wore this number for most of his career.
 However, during his rehabilitation from his knee injury he decided to revert to the number 7 he wore successfully in 2011.

 Krakouer was delisted at the end of the 2013 season.
 In November 2013, Krakouer signed on to play for West Perth for the next 2 years.
-However, before the beginning of the 2014 season, Krakouer walked away from the contract with West Perth in favour of an employment opportunity in the mining industry, however the job opportunity didn't eventuate and so Krakouer finished his career off at West Perth playing 4 games.
+However, before the beginning of the 2014 season, Krakouer walked away from the contract with West Perth in favour of an employment opportunity in the mining industry; however, the job opportunity did not eventuate and so Krakouer finished his career off at West Perth playing four games.

 Krakouer's final League career game and goal tally was 227 games and 271 goals which included: